DualBrain/qbasic.github.io/documentation/CLEAR.md

 # CLEAR

-To set all numeric variables to zero, all string variables to null, and to close all open files.
-Options set the end of memory and reserve the amount of string and stack space available for use by BASIC.
+Initializes all program variables, closes all files and optionally defines the stack size.

 ## Syntax

-`CLEAR[,[expression1][,expression2]]`
+`CLEAR` [ ,,*stack_size* ]

 ## Comments

-*expression1* is a memory location that, if specified, sets the maximum number of bytes available for use by BASIC.

-*expression2* sets aside stack space for BASIC.
-The default is the previous stack space size.
-When BASIC is first executed, the stack space is set to 512 bytes, or one-eighth of the available memory, whichever is smaller.
-BASIC allocates string space dynamically.
-An `Out of String Space` error occurs only if there is no free memory left for BASIC to use.
+`CLEAR` closes all open files, sets all numeric variables and arrays to 0 and sets all string variables to zero length.

+If your program uses recursion or performs several levels of subroutine calls, you might need to increase your program's stack size.

+*stack_size* is the size of the stack in bytes.
+You must precede the stack size with two commas as shown.

+The default stack size is 2048 bytes.

+Do not execute `CLEAR` within a subroutine.

 The `CLEAR` command: